KingLeotheCat/todo/todolist/README.md

-This is a simple to-do list application to keep track of what you need to do!
+This is a simple team to-do list application to keep track of what you need to do!

 Instructions: